 In the second quarter, the Keelhaulers would gain their largest lead of the ballgame at five, at 21-16, on a Jimenez layup with 9:03 left in the half.
 From that point, the Banana Slugs went on a 15-8 run, capped by Kowack's three-pointer with 3:57 left in the half, to give the Banana Slugs the lead for good at 31-29.
 The Banana Slugs would gain their largest lead of the half at six, at 36-30, on a Katilin Stephenson layup with 1:58 left in the half.
 The Banana Slugs led 37-34 at halftime.

-In the fourth quarter, the Banana Slugs started the quarter on an 8-0 run, capped by a Maddie Brauer layup with 6:37 left, to give the Banana Slugs a 65-56 lead.
+In the fourth quarter, the Banana Slugs started the quarter on an 8-0 run, capped by a Maddie Brauer layup with 6:37 left, for a 65-56 lead.
 The Banana Slugs gained a double digit lead, at 68-58, on a Catina three-pointer with 6:03 left.
-The Banana Slugs gain their largest lead of the ballgame at seventeen, at 75-58, on a Stephenson jumper with 4:18 left before the Keelhaulers ended the game on a 13-2 run.
+The Banana Slugs gained their largest lead of the ballgame at 75-58 on a Stephenson jumper with 4:18 left before the Keelhaulers ended the game on a 13-2 run.